-Seven staff work with the children.
-All seven have early years qualifications and all attend short courses.
-The pre-school receives support from a Pre-school Learning Alliance fieldworker and a teacher from the Early Years Partnership.
+There are 30 members of staff working with the children, 25 staff have early years qualifications and attended short courses.
+The nursery receives support from the Pre-school Learning Alliance and Early Years Advisory Teacher.

 How good is the Day Care?